 When you gather quotes for chimney repairs consult the report given at the inspection.
 It may mention things like if the masonry surrounding the chimney needs to be waterproofed, flashing needs to be replaced, the crown repair is recommended, or chimney crickets need to be established.

 All of these chimney repair services are recommended during warm weather.
 The same is true of major chimney repairs like completely rebuilding the chimney or relining it.
 If you wait too late you may have to go through a winter without being able to use your fireplace.
 As a result, try not to procrastinate once repairs are advised.

 Even though it’s recommended that most chimney repairs take place in the summer very few homeowners follow this golden rule.
 Unfortunately, they wait until late-fall to get the fireplace inspected.
 By then, it’s nearly too late to schedule and make necessary repairs before the weather gets too extreme.
 It basically forces you to have to go an entire winter without using the unit.

 In order to avoid the dilemma, we recommend getting started on the inspection in the early spring.
 In fact, it could save you money!

 It pays to get ahead of the ball.
 Don’t get bombarded by last-second repairs to your chimney when it’s not advised to make repairs during the winter.
 It is more expensive, a hassle, and the repairs are less likely to get completed correctly.

 Instead, get your fireplace inspection done early and conduct chimney repairs in the summer in order to keep your home safe from fire hazards, carbon monoxide exposure, and pest infestations.

 Most homeowners in the Midwest go with Vertical Chimney Care for chimney maintenance and repairs.
 To improve the functionality of your chimney, it’s also best to go with chimney cleaning for at least once a year.
-Speak to a product specialist and get a free quote online today.
+Contact us today to speak with a product specialist!